By Rev. Tony Marciano

 I’ll be back soon.
 Until then, live well my friend.

-The Rev. Tony Marciano is the executive director of the Charlotte Rescue Mission.
-Visit www.charlotterescuemission.org for details.
+Rev. Tony Marciano is the president/CEO of the Charlotte Rescue Mission.